 You can place a suggestion box in every department.
 Later, you will be able to revise suggestions more easily.

 Just as important, take the suggestions that are viable and make them public.
 This way, employees will see that you take the suggestion box seriously.
 Otherwise, they will soon stop putting suggestions in it as they will see it as a waste of time.

 12. Provide Staff With Welcome Kits

 Who doesn’t like getting a welcome kit with stationery, a bag, and some cool stuff?
-Providing your new team members with these kits will make them feel welcomed and appreciated.
+Providing your new employees or team members with these kits will make them feel welcomed and appreciated.

 Most companies include useful objects that employees can use in the office.
 Some of them are:

 - Sticky notes